FredGaminha/Python-Exercises/README.md

 This is my 7th mini-project, will create a database using **SQLite 3** library and allows the user to insert new contacts, view all contacts, delete contact or update info about one contact.

+## 8th Mini-Project - CPF Digit

+This is my 8th mini-project, where i'll manage to generate the two lasts digits of a CPF...
+But there's a room for improvements and there's a bug where the last digit is different from your CPF typed originally.

 ## Final considerations
 Some projects were found at https://www.freecodecamp.org/news/python-projects-for-beginners/ or https://www.upgrad.com/blog/python-projects-ideas-topics-beginners/.